0 hidden charges. 0 forex

 A dividend is a distribution of profits by a corporation to its shareholders.
 When a corporation, or company, earns a profit it can disburse a percentage of the profit as a dividend to shareholders.

-A number of Indian corporations pay out dividends to their shareholders every year.
+Several Indian corporations pay out dividends to their shareholders every year.
 Here's a list of all the Indian companies that have been paying the highest dividends consistently over the last 10 years.

-Source of dividend
+Source of Dividend

 • Investment in a domestic company